 Bec Drozdoff (@littlemissbright)

-Laughter and delight are not often two words a teacher would use to describe a day of professional learning, but this is my reflection on the Seven Steps PD I attended at the end of 2018.
+Laughter and delight are not often two words a teacher would use to describe a day of professional learning, but this is my reflection on the Seven Steps PD I attended at the end of the year.
 I left enthused and determined to implement the Seven Steps program in my Year 3 classroom in the coming year.

 After witnessing an amazing first term teaching the Seven Steps, I’m excited to share my experiences, what I’ve learned and how my writing classroom has changed in such a short space of time!